What is an Ecovillage?

 • it remains affordable from one generation of occupants to the next

 • the housing remains permanently affordable for the benefit of the local community

 • the benefits are recycled from one generation of occupants to the next

 • it is easier to finance environmentally sustainable housing

-• it encourages active citizenship and community engagement on two levels;
+• it encourages active citizenship and community engagement on multiple levels

 How can I get involved?